SHA65536/ImageShrink/README.md

 go get github.com/sha65536/imageshrink
 ```
 ## Example
-This example takes an image file, shrinks it, and overwrites the file with the new image.
+This example takes an image file, shrinks it, and writes to a new location.
 ```go
 package main